ThoughtWorksInc/objective8/README.md

 - In file ops/digital_ocean_box.inventory replace the IP address with the IP address of your ubuntu server machine
 - Create a Twitter developer account and "app" for user authentication in the app
 - Create an AWS (Amazon Web Services) account which will be used to store database backups in S3
 - Use the objective8_config_template found in the /ops directory and replace the empty strings with your credentials and save it for use in the next step.
-Take note of the file path
+Take note of the file path.

-- Run Ansible playbook:
+Run Ansible playbook:

   The following command will install necessary packages and configure them (it will take a few minutes).
   It will require choosing a database password and supplying your Amazon S3 credentials for automatically backing up (encrypted) the database to an Amazon S3 bucket: